WZTourney/wztourney.github.io/docs/index.md

 - Mushdawg
 - Shawny
 - Riaz
-- Hell4Warrior
+- Warrior
-- Iboo
+- Hamza

 These five Mercenaries will be selected by draft.
-Date of draft will coincide with date of NFL draft 4/23.
+Date of draft is **TBD**.

-The remainder of you Grunts will be required to pair up as duos of your own choosing and submit their team name to tournament coordinators by 0100 4/23/25
+The remainder of you Grunts will be required to pair up as duos of your own choosing and submit their team name to tournament coordinators by  **TBD**.

 ## Tournament Run Dates